Headwaters Summer 2015

 NOW available!
 CFWE's ever-popular Citizen's Guide to Colorado Water Law has been updated and is now available.
 The new 4th edition of this valuable desk reference explores the basics of Colorado water law, how it has developed over time, and how it is applied today.
 Order your copy for $10 each.

 Connecting the Drops: On Air

 Now bringing you the reporting you crave over the radio airways with extras and archives on our website.
-Visit the audio archives or listen to the latest episode about drinking water quality on Colorado's Eastern Plains:
+Visit the audio archives or listen to the latest episode about a collaborative win-win project that provides water for ducks and irrigators: